If you ask any foodie in Birmingham where to go for epic Middle Eastern grub, the chances are the name Damascena might crop up.

 Damascena, 5-7 Temple Row, Birmingham, B2 5NY

-*Disclosure: I was invited to try the food as a guest and the meal was complementary.
-All opinions, photos and garlic dribble chat remain all mine.. unfortunately for my clothes*
+Disclosure: My mum paid in full.
+All opinions, photos and garlic dribble chat are all mine.. unfortunately for my clothes